-where id can be any identifier and x can be any character string.
+where pid can be any positive identifier and x can be any character string.

-In order to change the values of properties (either assigned to the protocol or to an individual agent) we can use property-update rules.
+In order to change the values of properties we can use property-update rules.

-Definition 11.
+Definition 10.
 A property-update rule is a sentence of the form: